llnl/benchpark/docs/developer-docs/benchpark-developer-docs.rst

 1. Variants
 -----------

-Variants are predefined keywords that execute specific logic and set configurations for benchmarks based on whether these keywords are found in user arguments.
+Variants are directives that execute specific logic and set configurations for experiments, systems, and packages.
+Variants are of the form `name=value`, where the `value` is selected from a set of possible values, defined by the given experiment, system, or package.

 **How Variants Work:**